A great bang-for-the-buck piece of clothing you don’t mind banging up.

 Also part of the first generation of the ECWCS, this jacket can still be found in abundance online.
 And it still does the job well.

-Roughly the same weight and warmth as a Montbell Therawrap, but only a little over $11 from eBay surplus stores.
+Roughly the same weight and warmth as a Montbell Therawrap, but only a little about $15 from surplus stores.

 This quilted jacket is a thin nylon shell with some synthetic insulation.
 Some wags called it the “the smoking jacket” because of how it drapes and looks.